 Creating custom themes

-You can start using Reshaped with the theme we provide, but at some point, you might want to apply custom values to the design tokens and align them with your brand.
-To solve that, Reshaped has a command-line interface for creating new themes.
+You can start using Reshaped with the provided theme, but at some point, you might want to apply custom values to the design tokens to align them with your brand.
+To address this, Reshaped has a command-line interface for creating new themes.

-You need to create a reshaped.config.js file with the theme definitions next to your project's package.json file to add new themes.
+To add new themes, create a reshaped.config.js file with the theme definitions next to your project's package.json file.

 const config = {